 Understand the Role

 We encourage candidates to read the job description of a given role thoroughly, and think about how their skills would fit with the responsibilities they’d quickly take on.
 When we see a mismatch between a candidate’s experience and the role they’ve applied for, it raises a red flag.
 When a candidate can point to the skills and professional experiences that make them great for the role they’ve applied for, this greatly increases the odds that their application will move forward.
-For example, a strong candidate for the Human Resources Lead role would not only demonstrate that they have the necessary HR background; they would also show how their past experiences have prepared them for key responsibilities of the role such as department management, HR competency management, and reporting.
+For example, a strong candidate for a management position in our human resources team would not only demonstrate that they have the necessary HR background; they would also show how their past experiences have prepared them for key responsibilities of the role such as department management, HR competency management, and reporting.

 Do The Research

 In addition to demonstrating a clear understanding about the role they’re applying for, strong candidates also make it a point to be knowledgeable about One Acre Fund’s unique approach to development.
-They'll know One Acre Fund’s history, mission, core values, and model, and clearly demonstrate this knowledge in their cover letter, and by asking thoughtful questions during any interviews.
+They'll know One Acre Fund’s history, mission, core values, and model, and clearly demonstrate this knowledge in their cover letter and throughout their application process.
 One Acre Fund’s blog, Insights Library, and website are all great places to learn more about our work.
 Exceptional candidates take a step further, even reaching out to current One Acre Fund staffers via LinkedIn to learn more about us.
 This kind of initiative goes a long way in preparing candidates for a successful interview process.

-Very often, candidates demonstrate strong work experience on their CV, but fail to give details about their specific responsibilities.
-Other candidates present extremely long CVs in a format that’s difficult to digest.
-There are many recommendations for how to write a strong CV, but below we’ve listed a few best practices we recommend following:
+Very often, candidates demonstrate strong work experience on their resume, but fail to give details about their specific responsibilities.
+Other candidates present extremely long resumes in a format that’s difficult to digest.
+There are many recommendations for how to write a strong resume, but below we’ve listed a few best practices we recommend following:

-- Keep your CV to one to two pages long.
+- Keep it to one to two pages long.
 Include your address, previous roles held (including location), major skills, educational information, and any special accreditations and awards.

 - When listing roles, begin with your current role and list previous ones chronologically.